Airplanes (song): Chart performance

 "Airplanes" sold 138,000 digital downloads in its first week and debuted at number five on the Billboard Hot Digital Songs chart.
 The sales made the song debut at number twelve on the Billboard Hot 100, making it B.o.B's highest debut on the chart and Williams' first entry as a solo act.
-The song continued to rise in the chart and peaked at number two on its sixth week, losing the top position to Usher's "OMG".
+The song continued to rise in the chart and peaked at number two in its sixth week, losing the top position to Usher's "OMG".
 "Airplanes" entered in numerous Billboard charts, including the Pop Songs and Rap Songs charts, where the song peaked at number two.
-"Airplanes" had sold over 4 million digital downloads by December 2010, according to Nielsen Soundscan, becoming a bigger success in the United States than his debut single, "Nothin' on You".
+"Airplanes" had sold over 4 million digital downloads by December 2010, according to Nielsen Soundscan, becoming a bigger success in the United States than B.o.B's debut single, "Nothin' on You".

 Elsewhere, "Airplanes" was well received.
 The song debuted at number 62 on the Canadian Hot 100 and reached its current peak position of number two on its ninth week on the chart.
-In the Australian chart the song debuted at number eighteen and peaked at number two within three weeks on the chart and has been in that position for six non-consecutive weeks.
+On the Australian chart, the song debuted at number eighteen and peaked at number two within three weeks on the chart, and has been in that position for six non-consecutive weeks.
 It was in New Zealand where the song got its first number one position.
 After three weeks of its debut (at number three), the song reached number one and stayed in that position for five consecutive weeks.
-"Airplanes" later received a Triple Platinum certification in New Zealand, due to its successful chart performance.
+It later received a 4× Platinum certification in New Zealand.

-In Europe, the song has been released in a number countries, including the United Kingdom, Ireland, the Netherlands, Norway and Sweden.
-"Airplanes" first appearance in a European chart was in Norway and Ireland and the song peaked within the top ten of the charts in both countries.
+In Europe, the song has been released in a number of countries, including the United Kingdom, Ireland, the Netherlands, Norway and Sweden.
+The first appearance of "Airplanes" on a European chart was in Norway and Ireland, and the song peaked within the top ten of the charts in both countries.
 In the United Kingdom, the song debuted at number 23 on the UK Singles Chart and within five weeks, the song climbed to number three.
 In the same week, "Airplanes" was number one on the UK R&B Chart.
 The following week, "Airplanes" climbed to the summit of the chart from downloads alone of 75,892, becoming B.o.B's second chart-topping song in Britain following his debut single "Nothin' on You", which had reached the top of the chart almost two months earlier.
 The song is the twenty-first most downloaded single in British chart history.
 "Airplanes" has also peaked at number two in the European Hot 100 chart.
-"Airplanes" has sold over 1.6 million units in the UK, as of February 2023.
+"Airplanes" has sold over 1.6 million units in the UK as of February 2023.

 The song was No. 6 on Billboard's Year End Chart.